 The more practice tests you take, the more you cover of the Maryland Driver's Manual and the easier the real test will be.

-It is a good idea to start by scanning the booklet and understand what you need to learn.
-Every chapter and every word in that study guide counts.
-Questions on your final written knowledge examination are drawn from all parts of the manual.
+It is a good idea to start by scanning the Maryland Driver's Manual and get a general idea of the content.
+Every chapter and every word in that manual is important for your test.
+MVA draw questions on the test from all parts of the manual.

 Be sure to read this article where Joni Stark shares some of her Maryland MVA best study tips.